dennisvdang/chorus-detection/README.md

 ## Project Overview

 This project focuses on developing an automated system for detecting choruses in songs using a Convolutional Recurrent Neural Network (CRNN).
 The model is trained on a custom dataset of 332 annotated songs, predominantly from electronic music genres, and achieved an impressive F1 score of 0.876 (Precision: 0.884, Recall: 0.869) on an unseen test set of 50 songs (albeit from similar genres it was trained on).
 This repository contains various Python notebooks, scripts, and resources to support the entire data science process, including data collection, exploratory data analysis, digital signal processing techniques, and modeling.
-Additionally, it features a user-friendly command-line tool that leverages the audio processing pipeline and pre-trained CRNN model to predict chorus locations in songs from YouTube links.
+Additionally, it features a [user-friendly command-line tool](#setup-and-running-the-cli) that integrates the audio processing pipeline and pre-trained CRNN model to predict chorus locations in songs from YouTube links.

 ### Future Plans